 Via ferrata Bolver Lugli stretches along the western face of the Pale di San Martino group, high above the little town of San Martino di Castrozza in the southern part of the Italian Dolomites.

-If I was to pick a few of my personal favourite via ferratas, I think via ferrata Bolver Lugli would be very high on that list.
+If I was to pick a few of my personal favourite advanced via ferrata, I think via ferrata Bolver Lugli would be very high on the list.

 The route starts at the top of the Col Verde gondola station and after a short approach, it gets straight into the business of scrambling.
 It’s the most fun you will have in a long time!